 Early screening of your heart valves

-We are combining world-leading AI and acoustics in a medical device that enables widespread early screening of valvular heart disease, preventing costly late detection of heart failure.
+We are combining world-leading AI and acoustics to enable widespread early screening of valvular heart disease, preventing costly late detection of heart failure.

 1 in 9